pulumi/docs/content/topics/kubernetes.md

 hero:
     title: Kubernetes Superpowers
     body: >
         Pulumi is the modern platform to manage all of your cloud native infrastructure using familiar engineering tools and workflows.
-Avoid complex YAML, JSON, and DSLs by using your favorite programming languages and automate your deployments to  Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE),  DigitalOcean Kubernetes (DOKS), multi-cloud, hybrid and on-premises clusters with leading ecosystem integrations.
+Avoid complex YAML, JSON, and DSLs by using your favorite programming languages and automate deployments to AWS, Azure, GCP, multi-cloud, hybrid and on-premises clusters.
+    cta_text: See what's new

 video_section:
   title: Pulumi In Action
-  subtitle: Watch how easy it is to setup Amazon Elastic Kubernetes Service (EKS) in 5 minutes with Pulumi.
+  subtitle: Watch how easy it is to set up Amazon Elastic Kubernetes Service (EKS) in 5 minutes with Pulumi.
   youtube_video_id: yA40w1ryMu8
   video_title: Watch how easy it is to setup Amazon Elastic Kubernetes Service (EKS) in 5 minutes with Pulumi.